 Coping with kids’ reactions

 It’s natural for children and young people to have lots of different reactions to a cancer diagnosis.
-Talking with them about their reaction gives you a chance to discuss ways of managing their emotions.
+Talking with them about their reaction gives you a chance to discuss ways of managing how they’re feeling.

-Younger children may be annoyed if asked to play quietly.
+Younger children may be annoyed if they have to miss a party or are asked to play quietly.
 Older children may seem angry and uncooperative if asked to help out more.
 Both may be disappointed or upset if a planned holiday has to be postponed or cancelled.

-A lack of reaction isn’t unusual – often the children are protecting themselves and need some time to digest the information.
+A lack of reaction isn’t unusual – often the children are protecting themselves and need some time to process the information.
 Or they may want to protect you from seeing how they are feeling.
-Remind them that they can talk to you about it anytime.
+Remind them that they can talk to you or another trusted adult about it anytime.

-Camp Quality supports children living with cancer and their families, and children who have a parent with cancer.
-Their Kids’ Guide to Cancer app is aimed at children aged 8–13 who have a parent, sibling or friend with cancer.
-It answers the big questions about cancer and includes stories from other children.
-Camp Quality also offers a free educational puppet show for schools and organises recreation programs, camps and family experiences.
-Call 1300 662 267 or visit campquality.org.au.
+Supports children living with cancer and their families, as well as children who have a parent with cancer.
+The Camp Quality Kids’ Guide to Cancer app is aimed at children aged up to 15 years who have a parent, sibling or friend with cancer.
+Camp Quality also offers free school programs, recreation programs, camps and family experiences.

-CanTeen helps young people aged 12–25 who are dealing with their own or a close family member’s cancer.
-Young people can connect with others online; access counselling face-to-face, by phone, email or online; get specialist, in-hospital treatment; and take part in programs, camps and recreation days – all to help them cope with the impact of cancer.
-To find out more about CanTeen, call 1800 835 932 or visit canteen.org.au.
+Helps young people aged 12–25 who are dealing with their own or a close family member’s cancer.
+Young people can connect with others online through the Canteen Connect app; get counselling face-to-face, by phone or online; get specialist, in-hospital treatment; and take part in programs, camps and recreation days.

 We would also like to thank the health professionals, consumers, organisations and editorial teams who have worked on previous editions of this title, and we are grateful to the parents and young people whose real-life stories have added to the richness and relevance of this book.